 MHA Domains & Competencies

-The competency framework for the MSUM MHA program has been adapted from the Healthcare Leadership Alliance common competency domains.
+The competency framework for the MSUM MHA program has been adapted from the Healthcare Leadership Alliance and American College of Healthcare Executives (ACHE) domains and competencies.
 The 26 program competencies are classified under five major domains: Leadership; Professionalism; Communication and Relationship Building; Knowledge of the Healthcare Environment; and Business Skills.
-These domains align with the mission, vision, and values of the MHA program in preparing a generalist leader that is prepared to lead in a variety of community settings.
-It provides a solid administrative foundation to allow students to emerge prepared to lead in the ever-changing world of healthcare.
+These domains align with the mission, vision, and values of the MHA program in preparing mid to early careerists as generalist leaders that are prepared to lead in a variety of community settings.
+The program competencies provide the students with a solid administrative foundation in which to launch into various leadership roles.

 Domain #1: Leadership – the ability to inspire individual and organizational excellent, create and attain a shared vision and successfully manage change to attain the organization’s strategic ends and successful performance.